dellstorage/storagecenter-puppet-module/readme.txt

 ### Login

-A user can log into the DSM by providing the `ip_address` of the DSM and their username and password to the storagemanager class.
+A user can log into the DSM by providing the `ip_address` of the DSM and their username and password to the dellstorageprovisioning class.
 In Foreman the user can use the `Hidden Value` option to hide sensitive information from other Foreman users in your organization.
 If the user is using Puppet Apply, they will need to store the username and password in the main manifest.

 ### Server Folders

-Server Folders can be created or destroyed by providing a Server Folder definition to the storagemanager class.
-Default values for Server Folder properties can be set in the `storagemanager::server_folder` subclass.
+Server Folders can be created or destroyed by providing a Server Folder definition to the dellstorageprovisioning class.
+Default values for Server Folder properties can be set in the `dellstorageprovisioning::server_folder` subclass.
 Multiple Server Folders can be created in the same definition with the same properties by either providing multiple folder names in an array, or by specifying a number of folders to be created in a series.
-Multiple Server Folder definitions can be provided within the `server_folder_definition_array` that is passed to the `storagemanager` class.
+Multiple Server Folder definitions can be provided within the `server_folder_definition_array` that is passed to the `dellstorageprovisioning` class.
 All Server Folders must have unique names.
 Server Folders and Volume Folders MAY have the same names.
-The `storagemanager` class will create Server Folders before creating Servers, (and delete them after), so there are no dependency issues.
+The `dellstorageprovisioning` class will create Server Folders before creating Servers, (and delete them after), so there are no dependency issues.
 However, parent folders must be defined before their children.
 Servers can be added to folders by listing the `folder_name` in the Server definiton.

-Example parameter for `storagemanager` class:
+Example parameter for `dellstorageprovisioning` class:
 ```
 server_folder_definition_array => [{
 	folder_name => ['Parent Folder', 'Other Folder']